vkuhlmann/vkuhlmann.github.io/latex/configuration/shortcuts.md

 To open `settings.json`, open the Command Palette (`Ctrl+Shift+P`), type `settings.json` and hit enter.
 Fragments below should be added to this file.
-Keep care to adhere to the required JSON (or actually JSONC) format:
+Keep care to adhere to the required JSON (or actually JSONC) format, like separating different key-value pairs with a comma:

 Wrong:
 ```json